 Information for broadcasters about their obligations under the Broadcasting Act 1989 including dealing with complaints, broadcasting levies and publicity notices

-The BSA is unable to provide specific advice about whether certain content might breach broadcasting standards, as this might risk pre-determining the Authority’s views if a complaint about this content were to come before it.
+We can’t give specific advice on whether a programme might breach standards, as this could risk pre-determining the Authority’s views if we received a complaint.